nrs-org/novelslop/content/vol_01/chap_04.typ

   some impressive, some not, she felt bored, then headed to her next destination.

-  Aside from the football stadium that conformed to professional standards, Misuzu also had a baseball pitch that was suitable for actual national-level events.
+  Aside from a football stadium conforming to professional standards, Misuzu also had a pretty popular baseball pitch that was suitable for organizing national-level events.
 Mona planned on getting there next.

   At the baseball practice grounds, Mona saw a group of students in baseball uniforms, which she assumed to be the school’s baseball team.
 Even though the